 There are three 8-position dip (dual in-line package) switches on the main control board, see Appendix Diagram "A".
-Switch S1 is is for setting the Low Alarm point and for selecting RUN or TEST Mode.
-Switch S2 is used to set the trip point for Main Alarm Mode.
+Switch S1 is a function switch.
+Switch S2 is used to set the trip point for Alarm Mode.
 Switch S3 is the zone selection switch.